-My kids and I love to do fall activities during the weeks counting down to Thanksgiving.
+My kids and I love to implement these simple ideas during the weeks counting down to Thanksgiving.
 I saw this fun candy corn math activity on Pinterest and thought my son would like it.
 It’s a perfect math counting activity for preschool or kindergarten, and if you want to give real candy to your children you can use a cotton candy maker to create cotton candy for the children.

 - Green construction paper